ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 1 - Far Lands in 1.17.md

 ![17FarLands5](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17FarLands5.png)

 Because of the addition of local water levels, the terrain under sea level is no longer always flooded.
-Instead, water and lava aquifers dominate the land under Y=0, with a soild layer of lava below Y=-55, as lava replaces air at that point.
+Instead, water and lava aquifers are widespread underground, with a soild layer of lava below Y=-55, as lava replaces air at that point.

 ![17FarLands6](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17FarLands6.png)